 San Francisco, once lauded as a beacon of progressivism and economic opportunity, is now navigating turbulent waters in its upcoming mayoral election.
 As early voting approaches, the city’s challenges—including escalating concerns over crime, homelessness, and housing affordability—have taken center stage.
-The upcoming race serves as a critical juncture, allowing voters to voice their preferences for that can revive the city from a prolonged state of decline.
+The upcoming race serves as a critical juncture, allowing voters to voice their preferences for strategies that can revive the city from a prolonged state of decline.

 The COVID-19 pandemic has intensified existing issues, exposing vulnerabilities that many large cities across the United States share.
 San Francisco, with its high cost of living and inconsistent economic recovery, finds itself in a precarious position.
 Critics of the current administration argue that the city has entered a “doom loop” of homelessness and uncontrolled drug use, leading to visible decline in public spaces and a noticeable drop in downtown foot traffic.